gavinmcfarland/plugma/packages/website/content/docs/6-migrating-an-existing-plugin.md

 ### Step 3: Update file paths in `manifest.json`

-Update the `main` and `ui` fields in your Figma plugin manifest to point to your source files.
+Make sure the `main` and `ui` fields point to the source files and not the dist files.
+The `ui` field should point to where the UI is mounted.
+You can organize these files however you prefer.
+To avoid confusion with the `main` field, consider renaming your UI entry file (typically `main.ts` or `main.js`) to something like `ui.ts`.

 ```jsonc
 {